 CONTACT DENVER COMMERCIAL LITIGATION ATTORNEYS FOR HELP

 Burg Simpson has extensive experience in handling breaches of fiduciary duty, both from the plaintiff’s and the defense side.
-We’ve litigated numerous cases involving a breach of fiduciary duty.
-If you’re engaged in a dispute that could involve a breach of fiduciary duty, we will help counsel you about your rights and legal obligations, as well as represent you in negotiations, settlement, or at trial.
+We have litigated numerous cases involving a breach of fiduciary duty.
+If you are engaged in a dispute that could involve a breach of fiduciary duty, we will help counsel you about your rights and legal obligations, as well as represent you in negotiations, settlement, or at trial.
 The Colorado corporate litigation attorneys at Burg Simpson can help.
 Call us immediately at 303-792-5595.